 - Marketing Communications (Undergraduate, Postgraduate)

-Hingorani, A, Freeman, L & Agudera, M 2017, 'Impact of Immigration on Native and Ethnic Consumer Identity via Body Image', International Journal of Marketing Studies, vol. 9, no. 1.View/Download from: UTS OPUS or Publisher's site
+Hingorani, A, Freeman, L & Agudera, M 2017, 'Impact of Immigration on Native and Ethnic Consumer Identity via Body Image', International Journal of Marketing Studies, vol. 9, no. 1.View/Download from: Publisher's site

 This research focuses on consumer identity of two under-researched but growing immigrant communities in Australia via the lens of the body image construct.
 Consistent with an emerging stream of research, body image is viewed as a part of identity.
 Given the variety of goods and services that have an impact on consumers' perceptions of their body, and because consumers use products to create and convey desired identities, body image is also viewed as a part of consumer identity.
 Considering literature on identity, body image, and acculturation, exploratory research was undertaken to determine the impact of immigration on the identities of both immigrants and natives.
 Specifically, focus groups were conducted on two generations of Filipino- and Indian-Australian women as well as Anglo-Australian women.
 It was found that second generation immigrants have dual consumer identities where they balance the values, attitudes and lifestyles of both their home (i.e., native or heritage) and host cultures whereas first generation immigrants tend to retain their native consumer identity even if they appear to adopt values, attitudes, and lifestyles of the host culture.
 The impact of immigrants on consumer identities of native residents who are typically in the majority (i.e., the Anglo group) was not evident.
 Theoretical and practical implications including recommendations for marketing practitioners are then discussed followed by suggestions for future research.

-Teo, ST, Segal, N, Morgan, AC, Kandlbinder, PA, Wang, KY & Hingorani, A 2012, 'Generic skills development and satisfaction with groupwork among business students: Effect of country of permanent residency', Education & Training, vol. 54, no. 6, pp. 472-487.View/Download from: UTS OPUS or Publisher's site
+Teo, ST, Segal, N, Morgan, AC, Kandlbinder, PA, Wang, KY & Hingorani, A 2012, 'Generic skills development and satisfaction with groupwork among business students: Effect of country of permanent residency', Education & Training, vol. 54, no. 6, pp. 472-487.View/Download from: Publisher's site

 The purpose of this study is to examine variables explaining students' positive and negative experiences of groupwork and connect country of residence with the perception of generic skills development and self-reported satisfaction with groupwork.
 It also aims to examine the effect of prior training in groups from the perspective of Australian and Non-Australian permanent residency Business students.
 Respondents were 389 undergraduate and postgraduate Business students at an Australian metropolitan university.
 A path model was developed and analysed using partial least squares modeling.
 Students' country of residence had a significant influence on reporting of generic skill development and experience of groupwork.
 Self-reported improvement in generic skills after groupwork assessment was associated with reporting of fewer negative and more positive aspects of working in groups.
 The findings were limited by using data collected from students enrolled in one undergraduate and one postgraduate subject at the conclusion of a group assignment from one university.
 Future research should test the model by extending it to other universities and non-Business units.
 Future research should rely on a longitudinal design, where the survey is carried out at the beginning and the end of the group assessment.
 It is important to ensure both domestic and international students acquire generic skills through groupwork and that prior training in groupwork takes place before group assessments.
 The study provides empirical evidence supporting the incorporation of generic skill teaching into academic practice prior to assigning groupwork to students.